National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 ## Enclave Registration {#sec-onboarding-enclave}

 Due to the secure nature of the data that is available in the N3C Enclave, [registration](https://labs.cd2h.org/registration/)is required.
-Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS - see [Data Use Agreements](#sec-onboarding-dua) below for details.
+Your institution or organization will need to have a Data Use Agreement (DUA) on record with NCATS --see [Data Use Agreements](#sec-onboarding-dua) below for details.
 There are four options you can use to login and create an N3C Enclave account: InCommon, Login.gov, NIH login, or HHS login.
 (See the image below for a screenshot of the login menu.)

 Most US universities participate in the InCommon authentication network; registering through this route enables you to use your existing Single Sign On to authenticate into the Enclave.